kostiantyn-matsebora/streamstore/docs/README.md

   try {
     store
-      .BeginWriteAsync("stream-1")       // Open stream like new since revision is not provided .AppendEventAsync(x =>          // Append events one by one using fluent API x.WithId("event-3")
+      .BeginAppendAsync("stream-1")       // Open stream like new since revision is not provided .AppendAsync(x =>          // Append events one by one using fluent API x.WithId("event-3")
              .Dated(DateTime.Now)
              .WithEvent(eventObject)